srcorweb/ai-asssist/README.md

 - Region: `us-west-2`
 - Text Model: `Amazon Nova Pro`
-- Image Model: `Stable Image Core 1.0`
+- Image Model: `Stable Diffusion 3.5 Large`

 If you are using the image generation feature, please make sure you have enabled access to the `Amazon Nova Lite` model.
 Please follow the [Amazon Bedrock User Guide](https://docs.aws.amazon.com/bedrock/latest/userguide/model-access-modify.html) to